Provisioning the First VM Cluster on an Oracle Exadata Database Service on Cloud@Customer System

 • Click Save Changes.

-8. Specify the OCPU count per VM: Specify the OCPU count for each individual VM.
+8. Specify the OCPU count per VM: Specify the OCPU count to be provisioned for each VM in this cluster.
 The minimum value is 2 OCPUs per VM (for a live VM condition), unless you are specifying zero OCPUs (for a shutdown VM condition).

 If you specify a value of zero, then the VM cluster virtual machines are all shut down at the end of the cluster creation process.
 In this case, you can later start the virtual machines by scaling the OCPU resources.
 See Using the Console to Scale the Resources on a VM Cluster.

-The value for OCPU count for the whole VM Cluster will be calculated automatically based upon the per VM OCPU count you have specified and the number of physical Database Servers configured for the system.
-There is one VM created on each physical Database Server available.
+The value for OCPU count for the whole VM Cluster will be calculated automatically based upon the per VM OCPU count you have specified, and the number of physical Database Servers configured for the VM Cluster.

 OCPU: An Oracle Compute Unit (OCPU) provides CPU capacity equivalent of one physical core of an Intel Xeon processor with hyperthreading enabled.
 Each OCPU corresponds to two hardware execution threads, known as vCPUs.